Frequently

 Our workers are approximately evenly distributed among the

-welding and fabrication, kit assembly, final assembly, R&D,
+fiberglass, welding and fabrication, kit assembly, final assembly,

-office staff, with many wearing several hats each day.
-We
+R&D, wiring, and office staff, with many wearing several hats

 A

-necessary skills, expertise and equipment to ultimately produce world
+To develop the necessary skills, expertise and equipment to ultimately

-concept was put on paper: To create new versions of the cars that we
+was put on paper: To create new versions of the cars that we all

 dreamed about but couldn't afford.
 We wanted to provide